 Be sure prospective tenants know the amount and purpose of a credit check fee and understand that this fee is not a holding deposit and does not guarantee the rental unit.

 Also, if you expect a large number of applicants, you'd be wise not to accept fees from everyone.
 Instead, read over the applications first and do a credit check only on those who are genuine contenders (for example, exclude and reject those whose income doesn't reach your minimum rent-to-income ratio).
 That way, you won't waste your time (and prospective tenants' money) collecting fees from unqualified applicants.

 Keep in mind that it is illegal to charge a credit check fee if you do not use it for the stated purpose and pocket it instead.
 Return any credit check fees you don't use for that purpose.

 Tenants who are applying for more than one rental will be understandably dismayed at the prospect of paying each landlord to pull the same credit report.
-They may obtain their own report, make copies, and ask you to accept their copy.
+To avoid paying multiple times, they might obtain their own report, make copies, and ask you to accept their copy.
 Federal law does not require landlords to accept an applicant's copy—that is, you may require applicants to pay a credit check fee for you to run a new report.
-Wisconsin is an exception: State law in Wisconsin forbids landlords from charging for a credit report if, before the landlord asks for a report, the applicant offers one from a consumer reporting agency and the report is less than 30 days old.
-(Wis.
-Adm.
-Code ATCP 134.05(4)(b).)

-Also, federal law requires you to keep only needed information from a tenant's credit report and to discard the rest.
-For details, see the Nolo article, “Legal Requirements for Handling Tenant Credit Reports.”
+Also, a federal law known as the "Disposal Rule" requires you to keep only needed information from a tenant's credit report and to discard the rest.